 Mobile hospital opened in Ain Issa Camp

-GIRÊ SIPÎ- Kurdish Red Crescent and Swiss AVC organization provided a mobile hospital to Ain Issa Camp for refugees to provide medical services to displaced women in the camp.
+GIRÊ SIPÎ- The Red Crescent and Swiss AVC organization provided a mobile hospital to Ain Issa Camp for refugees, to provide medical services to displaced women in the camp.

-The mobile hospital contains ECHO and Oxygen cylinder, two beds for the ill, and it includes most of drugs that women may need amid lack of inflammation drugs as it causes problems to the medical staff and limits their ability to treat all sicknesses.
+The mobile hospital contains ECHO and Oxygen cylinders, two beds for the ill, and it includes most drugs that women may need.
+The lack of anti-inflammation drugs causes problems to the medical staff and limits their ability to treat all sicknesses.

 The hospital receives birth cases and provides medical treatment to the women in the camp.
 Moreover, it coordinates with Girê Sipî hospital when needed.
 The medical staff includes two gynecologists and 6 nurses, and it started working and receiving ill people at the beginning of April.

-The workers in the hospital coordinate with the national hospital in Girê Sipî for receiving severe illness conditions.
-According to what the mobile hospital staff stated, till now, they have faced 3 difficult birth conditions and those have been taken to the national hospital in Girê Sipî.
+The workers in the hospital coordinate with the national hospital in Girê Sipî for in case of severe illness.
+According to what the mobile hospital staff stated, till now, they have faced 3 difficult births and those have been taken to the national hospital in Girê Sipî.

-The nurse Zainap Qassem who works in the mobile hospital assured on their striving for helping the displaced people as much as possible to provide the best to the displaced women especially.
+The nurse Zainap Qassem, who works in the mobile hospital, said they strive to help the displaced people as much as possible and they try to provide the best aid to the displaced women especially.

 300 families displaced from IS mercenaries’ areas in Syria and Iraq inhabit Ain Issa Camp.
-The number of refugees is about 3000 refugees, and this according to the supervisor committee on displaced persons’ affairs in Ain Issa.
+There are around around 300 refugees, according to the supervisor committee on displaced persons’ affairs in Ain Issa.